KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 ![[Pasted image 20250902122555.png]]
 Now for most of the rest of these pins, I'm going to have to look at the [CM5 datasheet](https://datasheets.raspberrypi.com/cm5/cm5-datasheet.pdf) and wire to be pin compatible with the NVIDIA Jetson pinout which requires careful attention.

-The first big thing I want to get out of the way, is wiring USB3